 Founding your corporate culture is a crucial task, and could mean the difference between an allied band of staff and a divided team of opposites.

-When we go back to 2005 the SHRM Culture Study already stated that,
+When we go back many years to a SHRM Culture Study – it stated that;

 Companies with strong, formally articulated values that are focused on the needs of their constituencies have an important advantage over those without such values.